 Popular Career Options

 Students who complete master's degree programs in anatomy and physiology may find a variety of professional opportunities in the health science field.
-Graduates could gain employment in settings like:
+Graduates can be prepared for careers in academia, biotechnology, exercise science and the pharmaceutical industry, as well as clinical careers.
+They could gain employment in settings like:

 - Pharmaceutical companies

 - Research laboratories